KxSystems/kx-vscode/README.md

 ### Connect to an instance of kdb Insights Enterprise

-To add and connect to a kdb Insights connection se these steps:
+To add and connect to a kdb Insights Enterprise connection use these steps:

 1. Specify details of the kdb Insights Enterprise endpoint in Visual Studio Code.